dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 (*Type /d1/projects/METplus/METplus_Data/model_applications/convection_allowing_models/brightness_temperature*)

 However, in this case, the observed input template is given as year_month_day_141.

-(*Type 2019_05_211_141*)

 So that's the second directory listed here.

+(*2019_05_211_141*)

 Inside this directory we see that there are two GOES files.
-One for the UTC valid time and another for the two UTC valid time.
+One for the one UTC valid time and another for the two UTC valid time.

 Next let's check our input variables to be sure that we have them correctly specified in the configuration file.
 First looking at the